saadulfat/AI-PORTAL/README.md

 ---------- LICENSE ----------
 This project is open source under the MIT License.
 Feel free to use, contribute, and adapt to your needs.

+NOTE: STYLE.CSS IS ONLY GIVEN FOR CONTEXT OF DESIGN, OTHERWISE EACH PAGE HAS ITS OWN HTML+CSS FOR BETTER VISUALS AND ALIGNMENT.